nomed/gitlab-ce/doc/user/group/saml_sso/scim_setup.md

 You can then test the connection clicking on `Test Connection`.

+#### Troubleshooting

+When testing the connection, you may encounter an error: **You appear to have entered invalid credentials.
+Please confirm you are using the correct information for an administrative account**.
+If `Tenant URL` and `secret token` are correct, check whether your group path contains characters that may be considered invalid JSON primitives (such as `.`).
+Removing such characters from the group path typically resolves the error.

 ### Synchronize Azure Active Directory users

 1. Click on `Synchronize Azure Active Directory Users to AppName`, to configure